Marilyn Minter: Career

-Minter's career began while she was a student at the University of Florida, where she created a series of photographic studies involving her drug-addicted mother with the guidance of Diane Arbus.
-Minter later moved to New York City in 1976, after earning a master of fine arts degree at Syracuse University, and began collaborating with the German expressionist painter Christof Kohlhofer.
-Through the 1980s, she explored Pop-derived pictures often incorporating sexuality, setting the tone for many of her works.
+Minter's career began while she was a student at the University of Florida, where she created a series of photographic studies involving her drug-addicted mother.
+Diane Arbus, who was a visiting artist at the time, was shown Minter's work and encouraged her work.
+Minter later moved to New York City in 1976, after earning a Master of Fine Arts degree at Syracuse University, and began collaborating with the German expressionist painter Christof Kohlhofer.
+Through the 1980s, she explored Pop-derived pictures, setting the tone for many of her works.
 Although their joint work gained critical acclaim, when their 1984 and 1986 shows at the Gracie Mansion gallery were not commercially successful, Kohlhofer and Minter parted ways.

-In 1989 Minter questioned the subject matter of women artists, and why women did not address pornography in their work.
-The result of Minter's exploration is Porn Grid, a series of 4 panels each showcasing in graphic detail scenes of the act of fellatio, one performed by a mustachioed male, in ben-day dots like the magnified colors from the funny pages, the imagery largely obtained from "men's magazines."
+Though she has always explored the role of the female subject, and how they are portrayed culturally in her work, in 1989 Minter debuted Porn Grid, a series of 4 panels each showcasing men and women performing fellatio.
+The panels are painted in ben-day style dots, with imagery largely obtained from "men's magazines."
 The feminist community did not embrace her work.
 She was initially accused of being in collusion with the porn industry when in fact, Minter was pushing the boundaries of the kind of work women artists could create.
 Minter told Artforum in 2015 "I was shocked by the negative reaction to those works at the time.
 I was accused of being complicit in sexism and was stunned by the idea that a woman owning sexual imagery could be taken so negatively."
 Minter is quick to point out that sexually provocative imagery carries negative blowback for young women artists in particular.
 "If you’re a young woman artist and you’re working with sexual imagery, it makes people crazy.
 But they’ll love it if you’re old."

-In 1990, Minter produced her first video, 100 Food Porn, shot and directed by NY documentary filmmaker Ted Haimes.
-This video was used as a television advertisement to promote her exhibition at the Simon Watson Gallery in New York.
-Minter used the gallery's art advertising budget to buy 30 second slots on Late Night with David Letterman in lieu of traditional print advertising, becoming the first artist to advertise an artists' exhibition on late night television.
+In 1990, Minter produced her first video, 100 Food Porn, shot and directed by documentary filmmaker Ted Haimes.
+The video portrays Minter in her studio painting the 100 Food Porn series, paintings all depicting close ups of food preparation with sexual overtones.
+The video was used as a television advertisement to promote her exhibition of the same name at the Simon Watson Gallery in New York.
+She used the gallery's print advertising budget for the show to buy three 30 second ad slots during Late Night with David Letterman, The Arsenio Hall Show, and Nightline in lieu of traditional print advertising; becoming the first artist to advertise an exhibition on late night television.
 Through the 1990s she refined her works.
-While still having pornographic undertones, they began to exude a sense of glamour and high-fashion.
+While still having popular cultural undertones, they began to exude a sense of glamour and high-fashion.
 In 1998, Minter received a prestigious Guggenheim Fellowship for Fine Arts.